apache/shardingsphere/docs/community/content/contribute/contributor.en.md

 ### Delete Branch

- - You can delete the remote branch (origin/issueNo) and the local branch (issueNo) associated with the remote branch (origin/issueNo) after the mentor merged the pull request into the master branch of shardingsphere.
+ - You can delete the remote branch (origin/issueNo) and the local branch (issueNo) associated with the remote branch (origin/issueNo) after the mentor merged the pull request into the master branch of ShardingSphere.

 ```shell
 git checkout master